 For his efforts in the community, Northcutt was selected to the 2003 AFCA and SEC Good Works Teams and received the SEC Community Service Postgraduate Scholarship.
 He also was a member and President of a number of organizations such as the Student Leaders Council, Kappa Alpha Psi Fraternity, the M-Club, the Student-Athlete Advisory Committee and the FCA Leadership team.

 Northcutt also excelled in the classroom making the SEC Academic Honor Roll four years.
 He received his bachelor's degree in exercise science in May 2003 and his master's in higher education and administration in December 2004.
-He is currently pursuing his doctorate degree in Higher Education.
-Northcutt and his wife, Kimberly, a fellow Ole Miss graduate, were married in July 2006.
-They have one son, Kellen Josiah Northcutt.
+Northcutt completed his doctorate in Higher Education (Administration) in August of 2013.
+He and his wife, Kimberly, a fellow Ole Miss graduate, were married in July 2006.
+They have a son, Kellen Josiah, and a daughter, Laylah Elise.